7 Junk Foods to Avoid - 9 Things You Need to Know

 It’s no surprise that sugar is on junk foods.
 Sugar holds little nutritional value and is a source of empty calories, according to The Nursing Journal, The New Zealand Medical Journal, and The Journal of the American Dietetic Association.
 It’s true that refined sugar offers no essential nutrients in exchange for its high-calorie content.
 But that isn’t the only reason sugar is bad for you.

-According to multiple research in Diabetes, PLoS One, JAMA Internal Medicine, Progress in Cardiovascular Diseases, Nutrition, and International Journal of Cancer, sugar is directly associated with some of the biggest diseases affecting western society.
+According to multiple research in Diabetes, PLoS One, JAMA Internal Medicine, and Nutrition, sugar is directly associated with some of the biggest health issues affecting western society.

 And there’s the fact that sugar tends to be very addictive, a study in Neuroscience & Biobehavioral Reviews says.
 It’s easy to binge on.
 Weight gain is inevitable.
 Stay away from sugar at all costs.
 Especially keep away from sweetened drinks (including soda and fruit juice), sweet snacks, and dried fruit.